unboxed/unboxed.co/source/blog/2018-05-30-“what-now-”-discovery-phase-show-and-tell-1.html.markdown

 date: '2018-05-30T17:32:57+01:00'
 published: true
 ---
-Unboxed has recently began a “top-up” discovery phase with the team at [Compassion in Dying](https://compassionindying.org.uk/) to understand a core problem — [people who are given a life-changing diagnosis are not accessing the information they need and want when they most need it.](https://unboxed.co/blog/a-life-changing-diagnosis-helping-patients-ask-the-right-questions-when-it-matters-most/)
+Unboxed has recently begun a “top-up” discovery phase with the team at [Compassion in Dying](https://compassionindying.org.uk/) to understand a core problem — [people who are given a life-changing diagnosis are not accessing the information they need and want when they most need it.](https://unboxed.co/blog/a-life-changing-diagnosis-helping-patients-ask-the-right-questions-when-it-matters-most/)

 Last week was the project’s first show and tell, where the Compassion in Dying/Unboxed team shared progress with the wider team from across the first sprint: